shuntingyard/tya/README.md

 for details on using so-called legacy stdio (`printf` etc.) in Windows 64-bit programs.

 ## Repository Structure
-To be pragmatic, directory names for examples and exercises done follow a hierarchy of:
+To be pragmatic, directory names for examples and exercises follow a hierarchy of:
 1. Operating System to build- and (mostly) run on
 2. ISA without microarchitecture details (do we have e.g. `avx2`)
 3. Optional subdirectories focusing on binary aspects, named `codegen`